Multi-Agent Contracts: Constant Factor for Submodular and XOS

 This may look innocent, but is not, because---as we already observed earlier---generally none of the nice structural properties of $f$ (such as non-negativity, monotonicity, submodularity or being XOS) carry over to $g$.

-An important consequence of the lemma is that, since it's easy to find the best contract for incentivizing a single agent, we can focus on the non-trivial task of finding a contract that approximates $f(\sstar \cap \actions')$.
+An important consequence of the lemma is that, since it's easy to find the best contract for incentivizing a single agent, we can focus on the non-trivial task of finding a contract whose principal's utility is in $\Omega(f(\sstar \cap \actions'))$.

 \begin{lemma} If $f$ is XOS (or, more generally, subadditive), then

 \end{lemma}

 \begin{proof} If $g(\sstar) = 0$, then the claim is trivial.
 Otherwise, we first prove that $|\sstar \setminus \agents'| \leq 1$.
 This is since,